zzzFelix/talks/apps/a11y-lightning/slides.md

 <div class="grid justify-center text-center">

-# Many people use accessibility features
+# More people use accessibility features
 <p class="justify-self-center">
   <img src="/tweet.webp"
      alt="Tweet by Nikita Bier: Startups usually ignore accessibility—since they're just trying to prove that a product works.
 But when testing Gas, we started seeing screenshots on Snapchat that looked off.
 We found that over 20% of teens have Zoom-mode enabled, so we prioritized it & saw our K-factor jump 0.1"